Plaintext still works. SecretRefs are opt-in per credential.

 - Configures

-secrets.providersfirst (env/file/exec, add/edit/remove). - Lets you select supported secret-bearing fields in
+secrets.providersfirst (env/file/exec/store, add/edit/remove). - Lets you select supported secret-bearing fields in

 source,provider,id). - Runs preflight resolution and can apply immediately.